commons-app/commons-app-documentation/Privacy-policy.md

 _Note: I have removed the blanket copy/paste from the WMF privacy policy - from what I have read, the majority of that is not applicable to us.
 Instead, I am using https://gist.github.com/alphamu/c42f6c3fce530ca5e804e672fed70d78#file-android-privacy-policy-template as a template and modifying to suit our app._

-TODO: Modify sections, mention Mapbox, mention where logs of crashes are sent, mention image EXIF data being uploaded along with the image
+TODO: Modify sections, mention Mapbox, mention where logs of crashes are sent

 ## Privacy Policy